ongsterr/CA_notes/rails_project/setup_devise.md

         user
     end
     ```
-    Alternatively, you can also code as the below:
+    Alternatively, you can also code as the below. *But you have to fix it first!*:
     ```ruby
     def self.from_omniauth(auth)
         where(provider: auth.provider, uid: auth.uid).first_or_create! do |user|